Hawesville, Kentucky: Geography

 Hawesville is located in northern Hancock County at 37°53′56″N 86°45′20″W (37.898865, -86.755570), on the south bank of the Ohio River and on the hills that rise south of the river.
 The Lincoln Trail Bridge carries Kentucky Route 69 across the Ohio at Hawesville, connecting the city with Cannelton, Indiana.
 U.S. Route 60 passes through the southwest part of Hawesville, leading southeast 10 mi to Cloverport and southwest 25 mi to Owensboro.

 According to the United States Census Bureau, Hawesville has a total area of 3.2 sqkm, all land.

 History

 Upon the establishment of Hancock County in 1829, local landowner Richard Hawes Sr. (father of Rep. Richard Hawes Jr.) donated land for a county seat, free to any homesteaders who settled there.
 The Hawesville post office was established later that year.
 The city was formally established in 1836 and incorporated by the state assembly in 1847.

 Despite the Immaculate Conception Church's listing on the National Register of Historic Places, it was demolished and replaced with a modern structure.

+Aluminum smelter

+In 1969 an aluminum smelter was built in the area.
+As of 2024 Century Aluminum owns the smelter, which the company describes as the largest in North America, but it was idled in 2022, resulting in layoffs affecting 550 employees.